sebrock/flowzz-shopping-helper/README.md

 # Key Features
 ## **🙆 Patient-centric user interface**
-Elevate your medical cannabis experience with the Flowzz Rezept Helper.
+Elevate your medical cannabis experience with the Flowzz Rezept Helfer.
 Allowing you to effortlessly compare strains and prices across multiple Pharmacies, this tool is designed to make your search for the perfect strain quick, easy, and tailored to your needs.
 ## **♻️ Automated Strain Syncing**:
 Automatically syncs strains from [flowzz.com](https://flowzz.com/) to your local storage, ensuring your data is always up-to-date.
 ## **🕶️ Dark Mode**: